Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Neural Network

 \subsection{ELM and RBF}

-ELM only comprises an input layer, a hidden layer, and an output layer.
-The weights between the input and hidden layers are randomly assigned and fixed during training, while the weights between the hidden and output layers are trained to decrease various losses.
-A simple loss is utilized in \cite{16WX}, which only aims to decrease the estimation error. \cite{16RR,17RR} involve the norm of the output weight matrix as a regularization term to avoid too large output weights.
-In addition, \cite{14JQ} puts constraints on the range of outputs according to the real robot constraints, and \cite{13KN} restricts partial derivatives in order to avoid overfitting to some extent.
-Recently ELM has been utilized for online updating in \cite{23XW} thanks to its simple structure and low parameter number compared with other complicated NNs.
+ELM only comprises an input layer and an output layer.
+The input layer weights and bias are randomly assigned before training and fixed during training, while the output layer weights are trained to decrease loss.
+A simple loss is utilized in \cite{16WX} for kinematics control, which only aims to decrease the estimation error.
+The ELM is where $\hat{a}, p$ denote the estimated actuation value and the robot state, $W^{out},W^{inp}$ denote the output and input layer weights, $B$ denotes bias, and $f(x)={(1+e^{-x})}^{-1}$ is the sigmoid activation function.
+The training process of the original ELM in \cite{16WX} can be shown as

+where $A$ and $P$ are all the real actions and input layer output in the training dataset, and $\hat{A}$ is the ELM estimation based on $P$.
+The optimized output layer weights are $\hat{W}^{out} = A \cdot P^ \dag$, where $P^ \dag$ is the pseudo‐inverse of the input layer output $P$.

+In addition to estimation error, the authors of \cite{16RR,17RR} involve the norm of the output weight matrix into optimization error as a regularization term to avoid too large output weights for kinematics control.
+Constraints on the range of outputs are applied in the ELM controller\cite{14JQ} according to the constraints of the real actuation.
+The training process can be shown as

+where $a$ is the real actuation value, $\alpha$ is the regulation parameter, $N$ is the size of the training dataset, $n$ is the degrees of actuation, and $\Omega$ represents a set of samples basically cover the input space.
+The second condition guarantees that ELM has the same actuation direction as the real conditions, and the third is the actuation range constraint.
+Recently, ELM has been utilized for online pose estimation in \cite{23XW} thanks to its simple structure and fewer parameters compared with other complicated NNs.

-Based on the structure of ELM, RBF changes the activation function from a sigmoid activation function to multiple Gaussian functions \cite{14AM}.
-To decide the means and variances of these functions, clustering of the training dataset according to data distances is necessary \cite{17RR}.
-Although ELM and RBF include some basic elements of NN, e.g., activation functions and neurons, they require some designed constraints for specific tasks and waste a part of their potential mainly due to the fixed parameters.
+Based on the structure of ELM, RBF changes the activation function from a sigmoid activation function to multiple Gaussian functions in \cite{14AM} for forward kinematic modeling.
+Clustering can be applied to the training dataset to select the center of the Gaussian functions \cite{17RR}.
+Although ELM and RBF include some basic elements of NN, e.g., activation functions and neurons, they contain some designed constraints for specific tasks and waste a part of their potential mainly due to the fixed parameters.